Enovis (ENOV)

 Enovis Trailing 12-Month EPS (Non-GAAP)

-In Q3, Enovis reported adjusted EPS of $0.75, up from $0.73 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Enovis’s full-year EPS of $3.33 to stay about the same.
+In Q4, Enovis reported adjusted EPS of $0.95, down from $0.98 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Enovis’s full-year EPS of $3.30 to grow 3%.

 9. Cash Is King

-Enovis has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.3%, subpar for a healthcare business.
+Enovis broke even from a free cash flow perspective over the last five years, giving the company limited opportunities to return capital to shareholders.

 Enovis Trailing 12-Month Free Cash Flow Margin